 ARTICLE 6.
 GENERAL MEETINGS (GM)

-All General Meetings of the ICC, annual or special, regional or national, will be held in parallel at the same time in all cities within a region, or nationally, connected through Video Conferencing.
+All General Meetings of the ICC, annual or special, will be held in parallel at the same time in all cities within a region, or nationally, connected through Video Conferencing.

-A quorum for regional and national GMs shall be 50% for the first 1,000 members and for memberships that are larger than 1,000 members, the quorum shall be 500 for the first 1,000 members and shall be increased by 1 for every 4 members in excess of 1,000.
+A quorum for GMs shall be 50% for the first 1,000 members and for memberships that are larger than 1,000 members, the quorum shall be 500 for the first 1,000 members and shall be increased by 1 for every 4 members in excess of 1,000.

 Except as otherwise provided in these by-laws or in the Articles of Incorporation of the ICC, no business shall be considered at any GM at which a quorum, as herein defined, is not present, and the only motion to be entertained at such meeting is a motion to adjourn and call for a second GM to be held at the same time and location, no later than four (4) weeks from the date of the first GM.